Billionaire Jeffrey Epstein arrested for alleged sex trafficking

 Three senior law enforcement officials confirm that Jeffrey Epstein was in custody at Teterboro airport in New Jersey earlier today after flying into the U.S. on an overseas flight.

-Separately, a senior law enforcement official briefed on the case says that Epstein is expected to face multiple federal charges for "dozens" of victims.
+Separately, a senior law enforcement official briefed on the case says that Epstein is expected to face two federal charges for "dozens" of victims.

 The official says, Epstein allegedly paid minors cash for massages and then sex acts.
 He would then allegedly pay those alleged victims even more money to bring him their friends/others who he would also allegedly pay for acts.